 In addition, we provide a space for other local groups and community organizations to reach out to residents and share their missions through our free Community Booth offering.
-In 2022, we hosted the Richmond Climate Action Committee, Richmond Racial Justice Committee, the Community Senior Center, the Richmond Free Library, the Richmond Housing Committee, a community art project with Radiate Artspace, Spectrum Youth and Family Services, the Richmond Historical Society, the Williston-Richmond Rotary, Richmond's ARPA fund representatives, UVM's Expanded Food & Nutrition Program, a locally organized e-bike test ride program, and more.
-In recent years, we've also held a First Responder Day, giving locals a chance to connect with the Richmond Police Department, Fire Department, and Richmond Rescue.
-We've also hosted PTOs and school boards, Halloween on the Green, and voter awareness groups.
+In 2021, we hosted the Richmond Climate Action Committee, Richmond Racial Justice Committee, Halloween on the Green, Champlain Housing Trust, a bike mechanic event, and the Community Senior Center.
+We also held a First Responder Day, giving locals a chance to connect with the Richmond Police Department, Fire Department, and Richmond Rescue.
+We also hosted a free COVID vaccination site.
+In the past, we've hosted voter awareness and racial justice events, local PTOs and school boards, and many other local groups.